wo3kie/cxxDojo/README.md

 **integration.cpp**
 Implement a set of functions to calculate numerical integration for a function _f(x)_ in range _(a,b)_.

+**interpolation.cpp**
+Implement a function to interpolate a given set of points with a polynomial.
+Use Newton's divided difference method.

 **mean_squared_error.cpp**
 Implement a function to calculate mean squared error (MSE).
 From [Wikipedia](https://en.wikipedia.org/wiki/Mean_squared_error) MSE is the average squared difference between the estimated values and the true value.